Datseris/bad-scientific-talk/README.md

 # Contributing
 Please consider contributing to our guidelines!

 How can you know whether your comment fits here?
-Well, if during a talk you noted something you really disliked, then it probably fits here :D
+Well, if during a talk you noted something you really disliked, then it probably fits here.
+Just present it in a comical way :D